poke1024/vectorian-2021-demo/README.md

 # “Embed, embed!
-There’s knocking at the gate." - Detecting Intertextuality with the Vectorian Notebook of Embeddings
+There’s knocking at the gate.” - Detecting Intertextuality with Embeddings and the Vectorian

 # Abstract